aaron5670/drinking-game-app/README.md

 Also, I want to try out the new [Expo Router](https://expo.github.io/router) package.

+## 🥅 Goal of the project

+I want to create a simple app for mobile devices that allows you to swipe through cards with questions.
+It should be possible to play with multiple players (multiplayer support).

+I start with a web app and then I will try to port it to mobile devices.
+I use Turborepo so I can share code between the Mobile and Web app.

 ## ✏️ ToDo

 - [x] Create a simple `Swiper` / `Card` component